dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 The events we are concerned with are mainly terrestrial, so the motion of the sun across the sky will be put aside, together with the peculiar motions of shadows that depend on it.
 We are now interested in events that occur quite independently of where the observer is and where the sun is.

 What kinds of events can be said to occur, after these exclusions?
 Tentatively, it would seem that they can be divided into three main varieties: change in the layout of surfaces, change in the color and texture of surfaces, and change in the existence of surfaces.
 Change of layout is caused by forces; change of color and texture is caused by change in the composition of the substance; and change in the existence of a surface is caused by a change in the state of the substance.
 Consider them one by one.

-Events and the Information for Perceiving Events 87 Change of Layout due to Complex Forces
+Change of Layout due to Complex Forces

 A change of layout due to complex forces refers to any alteration of the shape of the surfaces of the environment, including the repositioning of detached objects by displacement.
 Among all the entities that make up the furniture of the earth, some are mobile and some are not.
 What we are most inclined to call motions are translations and rotations of detached objects-the falling weight, the spin- ning top, the rolling ball, and the hurled missile.
 We learn about these from studying mechanics.
 But there are many other changes in the layout of surfaces that are even more significant: the flexible deformations of the surface of another animal, the rippling and pouring of water, the elastic and plastic changes of rubber and clay, and the breaking or rupturing of a surface.
 We are somewhat less inclined to call these changes motions, but they are nonetheless mechanical events caused by forces.
 They do not have the elegant simplicity of the motions of celestial bodies under the influence of the force of gravity, but they are lawful and they have a kind of higher-order simplicity at their proper level of analysis.

 CHANGES OF LAYOUT

-Rigid Translations and Rotations of an Object

-Displacements (falling body, flying arrow)
+Rigid Translations and Rotations of an Object Displacements (falling body, flying arrow)
 Turns (opening door)
 Combinations (rolling ball)

 Collisions of an Object
 With rebound and without

 Nonrigid Deformations of an Object

-Inanimate (drops of fluid, lumps of clay)

-Animate(change of posture of animal)
+Inanimate (drops of fluid, lumps of clay) Animate(change of posture of animal)

 Surface Deformations
 Waves
 Flow
 Elastic or plastic changes

 Surface Disruptions
 Rupturing, cracking
 Disintegration

-Explosion 88 The Ecological Approach to Visual Perception
+Explosion

 The above tabulation, although incomplete, is suggestive.
 It has to do with what might be called ecological mechanics, which is rather different from either celestial mechanics on the one hand or particle mechanics on the other, including thermodynamics.
 Carpenters and builders are familiar with this branch of physics, although it is not taught in school.
 The displacements and turns of detached objects can be classed as changes of layout because they are rearrangements of the furniture of the earth, not pure translations and rotations along and around the three axes of Cartesian coordinate space.
 The earth is the background of these motions.
 The terrestrial substratum is an absolute frame of reference for them, since it is itself never displaced or turned.
 The world does not move, not at this level of analysis.
 On this account the contemporaries of Copernicus were quite justifiably shocked when he tried to convince them that the world did move.